Surajv311/mDumpSWE/README.md

   - A stateless process or application, however, does not retain information about the user's previous interactions.
 There is no stored knowledge of or reference to past transactions.
 Each transaction is made as if from scratch for the first time.
 Stateless applications provide one service or function and use a content delivery network (CDN), web, or print servers to process these short-term requests.
 An example of a stateless transaction would be doing a search online to answer a question you’ve thought of.
 You type your question into a search engine and hit enter.
 If your transaction is interrupted or closed accidentally, you just start a new one.
 Think of stateless transactions as a vending machine: a single request and a response.
 - Ephemeral storage, in the context of Kubernetes, is storage tied to the lifecycle of a pod, so when a pod finishes or is restarted, that storage is cleared out.
 - A bastion host is a publicly facing server that acts as an entry-point to the system which is protected from the high-end firewall or located in a private server.
 These servers can only be accessible from the bastion hosts so this would reduce the attack surface area from the outside world.
 [Private server bastion host _al](https://towardsaws.com/ssh-into-the-private-server-through-bastion-host-f637aa5f5c17), [SSH Proxy bastion _al](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump)
+- Data Warehouses are used by managers, analysts, and other business end-users.
+Data Lake stores mostly raw unstructured and semi-structured data — telemetry, graphics, logs of user behavior, website metrics, and information systems, as well as other data with different storage formats.
+They are not yet suitable for daily analytics in BI systems but can be used by Data Scientists to test new business hypotheses using statistical algorithms and Machine Learning methods.

 --------------------------------